Forthcoming in April 2021, the ninth edition of the MLA Handbook will serve as both a textbook and a reference guide.

 Check out MLA's Quick Guide for a thorough explanation of these core elements and containers.

-This guide was created by my wonderful colleague, librarian Robert Delaney.
-It has been modified to include formatting suggestions for remote learning tools, such as Blackboard, and for new media, such as TED Talks and TikToks.
+It has been modified to reflect changes in the 9th edition, including formatting suggestions for remote learning tools such as Blackboard, and for new media, such as TED Talks and TikToks.